Uplifting Words for You

 Picture related to the title of the story

-4. 'Tis So Sweet to Trust in Jesus: I first heard this simple but powerful hymn in my home church here in Kiserian.
-It rouses me to trust in Jesus and all He says in the Bible, especially His parables and His Sermon on the Mount.
-One Sunday morning in 2015, we happened to sing the hymn in my home church.
-Since I was in a buoyant mood that morning, I belted it out so loudly and enthusiastically that the preacher of the service recognized my voice.
-During her sermon, she implored me to join the choir.
+3. 'Tis So Sweet to Trust in Jesus: I first heard this simple but powerful hymn in my home church here in Kiserian.
+It rouses me to trust Jesus and all He says in the Bible, especially His parables and Sermon on the Mount.
+When we sang the hymn in my home church one Sunday morning in 2014 or 2015, I sang it so enthusiastically that the preacher recognized me.
+In her sermon, she urged me to join the choir.

-6. My Faith Looks Up to Thee: This is another hymn that I first heard in my home church here in Kiserian.
-When my mother heard me play it on my piano keyboard sometime in 2014 or 2015, she sang its first verse from memory.
-That surprised me because my mother isn't that much educated and it has been many years since she left the school where she learnt the hymn.
+4. My Faith Looks Up to Thee: This is another hymn that I first heard in my home church here in Kiserian.
+When Mum heard me play it on my piano keyboard a few years ago, she sang its first verse from memory.
+That surprised me because she isn't that much educated and it has been many years since she left the school where she learnt the hymn.
 It seems I inherited my sharp memory and love of hymns from her.
-Anyway, I like the hymn because of the way it asks God to free us from the guilt that plagues us as we journey through this crazy adventure called life.

-7. Who is on the Lord's Side?: I cannot recollect when I first heard this phenomenal hymn.
-But I do recall that when I heard it being sung by my home church choir sometime in 2013, it sounded very familiar to my ears.
+5. Who is on the Lord's Side?: I cannot remember when I first heard this phenomenal hymn.
+But I remember it sounded familiar to my ears when I first heard it in my home church.
 Later on, I was pleased to find it in a hymnal that my friend Michael Njeru lent me.
-It's now one of my favorites.
-I especially like the way it exhorts us to be "right, loyal, noble, true and bold".
+It's one of my favorites, especially because it encourages us to be "right, loyal, noble, true and bold".

 ---------------------------------------------------------------------